You are here

 Typical Work

-Develops, updates, and assigns learning plans to staff in the DSHS Learning Center;
+Develops, updates, and assigns learning plans to staff in the WSLC Center;

 Advises and assists administrators in planning and conducting local training programs; develops recommendations for management on training needs, assessments, and issues;

-Develops, schedules, and conducts orientation programs for new employees on department regulations and procedures, casework principles and methods, caseload management, community resources, individual and group behavior, and interviewing skills;
+Develops, schedules, and conducts orientation programs for new employees on department regulations and procedures, casework principles and methods, caseload management, community resources, individual and group behavior;

-Develops, schedules, and conducts training statewide on new policies and procedures and new state or federal regulations or requirements for public assistances programs;
+Develops, schedules, and conducts training statewide on new policies and procedures and new state or federal regulations or requirements for public assistance programs;

 Develops and secures training materials, maintains training library;

-Keeps informed of current training and social service trends, practices, and materials;
+Keeps informed of current training and social service trends, practices, and materials, analyzes results of training and identifies curriculum updates as needed; adjusts curriculum based on results of feedback, audit/visit results;

 Performs other work as required.